Your Guide to Moving to Austin

+Public transportation is available to Austin residents, too.
 Capital Metro is Austin’s multimodal public transit system.
 Single rides start at $1.25 (transfers not included), while day passes run as little as $2.50.
 You can buy tickets online, at most grocery stores, or through the CapMetro app.
 While buses typically stop running around midnight, Capital Metro offers Night Owl and E-bus services.
-Night Owl buses run every 20-30 minutes from midnight until 3:30am, Monday through Saturday.
+Night Owl buses run every 20-30 minutes from midnight until 3:00 am, Monday through Saturday.

 The MetroRail is a 26-mile line running between Leander and Downtown Austin during the week.
 On Saturdays, it runs from Lakeline to Downtown Austin.
 Costing $3.50 per ride, the Metro drops off outside the Austin Convention Center on Fourth Street between Neches and Trinity streets.

-While ride-share companies Uber and Lyft do provide services in the city, RideAustin is a locally-based option serving the area in a unique way.
+While ride-share companies Uber and Lyft do provide services in the city, RideAustin is a locally based option serving the area in a unique way.
 RideAustin is a local nonprofit which supports other local nonprofits.
 You can choose to round up your fare to the nearest dollar and donate to a local charity of your choice.
-Regular riders pay 99 cents per mile and 20 cents per minute, with a $1.50 base fare fee ($4 ride minimum).
-SUV, Premium, and Luxury are available, with varying fees.
-The app is available on both iOS and Android devices.

 What’s the weather like in Austin?

 If cold weather isn’t your thing, Austin could be a great fit for you.
-Austin weather year-round is classified as a “humid subtropical” climate.
-While summers can be quite hot, winter temperature lows are usually only in the 40s.
+The average high temperature in the area is 79 degrees, and the average low is 55 degrees.
 Also, colder weather tends to be brief, rarely lasting more than a couple of days.
-Austin gets about 34 inches of rain annually, and rainfall is fairly evenly distributed throughout the year.
+Austin gets about 34.9 inches of rain annually, and rainfall is fairly evenly distributed throughout the year.

 What are Austin’s fastest-growing neighborhoods?